klaxalk/dogtail/README.md

 ## Location of the logs

 The logs can be found in the provided folder:

 ![](./.fig/log_folders.png)

-Each folder contains separate files for the containers within the compose session:
+Each folder contains separate files for the container logs within the compose session:

 ![](./.fig/logs.png)

+The images above originate from [Portainer.io](https://github.com/portainer/portainer).